 Hike the Mallard Slough Trail

 Look for birds, mammals, and animal tracks as we explore along the water’s edge on this 3.7-mile nature walk.
 Bring binoculars and your favorite field guide to help enjoy the views.
 Have at least one liter of water, snacks, and appropriate clothing.
-This hike runs rain or shine.
+Rain will cancel this hike due to possibly muddy trail.
 Led by Steve Stolper.
 RESERVATIONS REQUIRED.

 Save This Event